neurodisney/ND_PLDAPS/README.md

 ## Tools and utilities

 ### trial_routines
-This are mainly stand-alone functions that were exctracted from pldapsDefaultTrialFunction in the PLDAPS package and adapted if needed.
-These functions execute standard routines for hard ware interaction that should use in the same way for all tasks.
+This are mainly stand-alone functions that were extracted from pldapsDefaultTrialFunction in the PLDAPS package and adapted if needed.
+These functions execute standard routines for hardware interaction that should use in the same way for all tasks.

-* __ND_Rig_Defaults__
+* __ND_RigDefaults__
 Generate a settings struct with default parameters for the Disney-Lab that will be used to initialize the pldaps class.

 * __ND_InitSession__